apache/arrow/docs/source/cpp/memory.rst

 If you receive a Buffer from third-party code, you can query whether it is CPU-readable by calling its :func:`~arrow::Buffer::is_cpu` method.

-You can also make sure the Buffer can be viewed on a given device, in a generic way, by calling :func:`arrow::Buffer::View` or :func:`arrow::Buffer::ViewOrCopy`.
+You can also view the Buffer on a given device, in a generic way, by calling :func:`arrow::Buffer::View` or :func:`arrow::Buffer::ViewOrCopy`.
+This will be a no-operation if the source and destination devices are identical.
+Otherwise, a device-dependent mechanism will attempt to construct a memory address for the destination device that gives access to the buffer contents.
+Actual device-to-device transfer may happen lazily, when reading the buffer contents.

-Similarly, if you want to do I/O on the buffer without assuming a CPU-readable buffer, you can call :func:`arrow::Buffer::GetReader` and :func:`arrow::Buffer::GetWriter`.
+Similarly, if you want to do I/O on a buffer without assuming a CPU-readable buffer, you can call :func:`arrow::Buffer::GetReader` and :func:`arrow::Buffer::GetWriter`.